zrafa/esp8266_atmega328p/README.md

 i/o pins are 5V tolerant!! (so you can connect them to arduino directly).
 (the esp's company owner published this note).

+- The esp8266 was powered using the 3.3v from cp2102 usb to ttl.

 Compiling and flashing
 ======================